maxcollombin/interlis-antlr-parser/README.md

 - `-tree`: Display the parse tree.
 - `-gui`: Display the parse tree in a graphical interface.
 - `-tokens`: Display the tokens.
-- `diagnostics`: Display the errors
+- `-diagnostics`: Display the errors

 You can also parse an expression directly from the command line: